Skip to content

 Deep Dive: Clustering

-This document provides an exhaustive description of HyperbyteDB's clustering subsystem.
-It covers the node state machine, cluster bootstrap, startup and reconnect sync, Raft consensus for schema mutations, write replication, the replication log, Merkle-tree anti-entropy, delta sync, and graceful drain.
+This document describes HyperbyteDB's clustering subsystem: node state machine, cluster bootstrap, startup and reconnect sync, Raft consensus for schema mutations, write replication, the replication log, and graceful drain.

 Table of Contents